StefanEJonsson/osiris/README.md

 If a pin is connected to an objective with negative strength, the improver will try to minimize it.

-If multiple objectives are used in the same model, a linear combination of the objectives will be optimized (determined by strength).
+If multiple objectives are used in the same model, a linear combination of the objectives will be optimized (determined by their strengths).

 ### Models

-A model is a collection of parameters along with a set of computations that are to be done using those parameters along with a set of objectives to achieve with those computations.
-Models are build using pins and the associated operations
+A model is a set of parameters, a set of computations that are to be done using those parameters along with a set of objectives to achieve with those computations.
+Models are built using pins and the associated operations

 #### Static Models

 Static models are models whose structure do not change depending on the input data.
-Examples of this would be ordinary neural networks or convolutional neural networks (if we assume that all images in our dataset have the same dimension).
+Examples of this would be an ordinary neural network or a convolutional neural network (if we assume that all images in our dataset have the same dimensions).

-I suggest this procedure:
+I would suggest this procedure for building static models:

 1. Define all your parameters
 1. Create variables for the data (usually one for the inputs and one for the labels)